 This program collects data for inclusion into OpenStreetMap, the free, editable map of the world.
 This is NOT a Navigation application (there are many of those in the Market already).
-It is different from the "Vespucci" app in that, unlike Vespucci, it does NOT try to be an OSM editor.
-In the author's experience, most current Android devices do not have the I/O capability to do this job well.
+Also, it does NOT try to be an OSM editor.
+In the author’s experience, most current Android devices do not have the I/O capability to do this job well.
 I recommend uploading the files (from /sdcard/jpstrack) to a desktop PC and runnnig the JOSM editor or even using the web-based editor on the OSM site.

 JPSTrack differs from Google’s own My Tracks in that it is much more narrowly focused: it only records GPX tracks for OSM.
 It allows you to upload GPX tracks directly to OSM.

 The program collects data once you press the Start button, and goes until you PAUSE or SAVE.
 PAUSE can be resumed with the RESUME button.
 The SAVE button ends a run and closes the file.